thinkocapo/replay/README.md

 initialize your file.json to an empty array [] because it gets appended to

 ## Todo
-proxy save
-event-to-sentry

-getsentry/tracing-example.json (3 DSN's python) again. logic based on name.json for which DSN keys. refactor.
+08/30 Python Tx erroring in event-to-sentry in its envelope
+- isolate a python transaction, keep triming it. object wasn't ending after the 'email'?
+- python transactions have a final '\n' that's causing panic: unexpected end of JSON input. javascripts don't have this
+- in proxy, check and eliminate the '\n'? remove it from _item in Go!
+UNDERTAKER transaction envelope (go) Timestamps and event/Trace Id's
+UNDERTAKER ordering of Spans, sessions/transactions linked appropriately

 bulk creation (cronjob) from JSON again

-Envelopes (choose Mobile Health or JS/Python which means upgrade to modern SDK)
+Envelopes + Sessions for Mobile

 -H id for selecting 1 vs -H all for selecting all
 move `context.Background()` to `func init()`